Home

 Blog as a showcase of expertise

 A blog is the best showcase of expertise.
-Even if you're not the best writer, even if you're not the biggest expert, but everybody has started somewhere.
+Even if you're not the best writer, even if you're not the biggest expert, everybody has started somewhere.
 With the help of the blog, you can scale your expertise even cooler — not only write code but also teach other programmers to write code.
 The blog makes you express your ideas in a clear way and improve your language skills.

 Increasing your expertise